fwespi/fwespi.github.io/README.md

 > Fabian Wespi

-The Egyptological Unicode Converter is a Microsoft Word add-in that converts text in beta code to proper Egyptological, Coptic, and Greek Unicode characters.
+The Egyptological Unicode Converter is a Microsoft Word add-in that converts text in beta code to proper Egyptological, Hieroglyphic, Coptic, and Greek Unicode characters.

 ## Supported platforms
 - Office 2019 or later